ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 ## Option 2: Mounting an ISO from your local computer
 {: #bm-mount-iso-opt-3}

 You can mount an ISO from your local computer by using the Java&reg; iKVM viewer (console).
 By using the Java iKVM viewer, you can mount an ISO while it is connected to the console.
-The speed at which the installation progresses can vary depending on the upload speed and latency of your internet connection, performance of Java and your computer.
+The speed of the installation progresses can vary depending on the upload speed and latency of your internet connection and the performance of Java.

-If you do not have permission to change the BIOS on a server, open a support case to request the following changes:
+If you don't have permission to change the server BIOS, open a [support case](/docs/get-support?topic=get-support-open-case) to request a change to the boot sequence to ‘IPMI Virtual Disk’ as the first boot option.

-* Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode)
+Because ISO isn't mounted, support can change only the boot device priority.
-* To change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
-(Because ISO is not mounted, support can change only the boot device priority for now).
+{: note}

 1. Log in to the IPMI management console by pointing your web browser to the IP that is specified in cloud.ibm.com.
 1. Go to **Devices** > **your server (device details)** > **Remote Mgmt**.
 Specify the username and password.